Sweetest Heart of Mary Roman Catholic Church: Architecture

 The church includes several impressive stained glass windows created by Detroit Stained Glass Works, the successor to the well known firm of Friederichs and Staffin.
 The major transept window illustrates the Holy Family in Saint Joseph's workshop.
 Eight windows lining the nave portray Christ, Mary, and several saints; this set of windows won a major prize at the 1893 World's Columbian Exposition in Chicago.

-There are three related building—a large rectory, a convent that could house several dozen religious sisters, and a large school building—which make up a local historic district.
+There are three related buildings—a large rectory, a convent that could house several dozen religious sisters, and a large school building—which make up a local historic district.

 The 1893 Austin pipe organ Opus No. 2 (2 manuals and 20 ranks) is the oldest Austin Organ still in service, and the oldest surviving electro-pneumatic in the state of Michigan.